softwareventures/fetch-ponyfill-preconfigured/README.md

 Therefore, this library is now just a trivial wrapper around [fetch-ponyfill][2] that uses the native `Promise` implementation.

-This library is still maintained, but it is not recommended for new projects.
+This library is no longer maintained, and is not recommended for new projects.

 For new projects, use [fetch-ponyfill][2] directly, or consider [cross-fetch][4] instead.